aarhusstadsarkiv/stadsarkiv-client/README.md

 ## Modifying the module

-You may override the default settings by overriding the following files:
+You may override the default settings by overriding the following files and dirs:

     .env
     settings.py